 Like all children, kids with Down’s Syndrome will vary in personality and temperament.
 Some accept, and even expect, that other people do things for them all the time, whereas others are eager to learn new skills, and take great pride in their achievements.

-Patience and encouragement come a long way, but even though your child may have extra help at school and sees an occupational and/or physiotherapist on a regular basis, it could still be advantageous doing some Listening Training, in conjunction with the other help they get.
+Patience and encouragement come a long way, but even though your child may have extra help at school and sees an occupational and/or physiotherapist on a regular basis, it could still be advantageous doing some Listening Training, in conjunction.

 Most Down’s Syndrome children and adults have a great affinity with music.
 They like to move and be moved.
 Listening Training is an effective and gentle way to help them develop new skills, even in some totally unexpected creative areas.